NET WORTH: $2.8 billion

 FUNDING AREAS: Public Spaces, Community Building, Education, Human Rights, Arts, Health, Environment

-OVERVIEW: Signers of the Giving Pledge, Diller and his wife, fashion designer Diane von Furstenberg, are active philanthropists who have given away tens of millions of dollars to a wide variety of charitable causes through their Diller von-Furstenberg Family Foundation.
+OVERVIEW: Signers of the Giving Pledge, Diller and his wife, fashion designer Diane von Furstenberg, are active philanthropists who have made tens of millions of dollars in grants to a wide variety of charitable causes through their Diller von-Furstenberg Family Foundation.

 BACKGROUND: After dropping out of UCLA, Diller started his entertainment career in the mailroom of the William Morris Agency.
 He then went to work as an assistant to the president of ABC, where he worked his way up to VP of Development.
 He then left for Paramount Pictures, where he spent 10 years as the Chairman and CEO, followed by 12 years as Chairman and CEO of Fox.
 He then developed the USA Network, and now serves as chair of Expedia.